wyona/yanel-contributions/realms/foaf/README.txt

     - realm.xml

-  by modifying the foaf:profiles-data value.
+  by modifying the foaf:profiles-data value and also the ac-identities repository config

+    - config/ac-identities-repository.xml